Dreambound

 • Both Medical Assistant and CNA programs require that students pass a background check (no felonies or misdemeanors involving assault or theft in the last 5 years).
 This is because both of these are healthcare roles where you interact with potentially vulnerable patients

-• Both also generally require a high school diploma or GED, with some schools allowing for students to take an 8th-grade competency exam to be eligible.
+• Medical Assistant and CNA programs usually require a high school diploma or GED, with some schools allowing for students to take an 8th-grade competency exam to be eligible.
+CNA programs are more likely to be more relaxed about this.

 However, there are some important differences: